cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 Present the Top 10 list in the circle and let others help to extend it.

+**lernOS Canvas:** collect the valuable assets related to your objectives in the building block "My Knowledge Assets".

 ## [The Dinner Table University](#the-dinner-table-university)
 Do you use informal situations like lunch to learn?
 Leo Buscaglia called this the [Dinner Table University](http://unprovenpervert.blogspot.com/2008/05/our-dinner-table-university-by-leo.html).
 His father said "There is so much to learn.
 Though we're born stupid, only the stupid remain that way".
 After the dinner the father asked the children "Tell me what you learned today".
 This way every meal becomes a learning opportunity as well.
 In business you can practice this with methods Lunch&Learn or Walk&Talk.